 - these days, this expression means “go to bed for the night”

 “I have to work early tomorrow, so I'm going to hit the hay.
 I'll see you tomorrow morning.”

 (to) go beddy-bye

--this is less common that the others and is a “cute” way to say “go to bed”
+-this is less common than the others and is a cute way to say “go to bed”

 -this sounds like the person is a small child

 -you can say this to someone if you want to tease them or joke with them and pretend that they are a little child